zeb25/Frogger/docs/Deliverable-2B.md

 - Turtle Sprites
 - **Status**: Done.
 Two different turtle patterns.
 Both have turtles that rise and sink.
 They move the frog unless sunk.
  - **Branch**: Pushed changes to "DavidBranchPart2"  which I probably should have named more descriptively.
 Merged to main at the end.

+### Zoe:
+- Add the logic for the frog to die if it is not on a log in the lake.
+ - **Status**: Completed but not merged with other changes.
+We are meeting tomorrow to figure out the merging issues.
+ - **Branch**: Changes are pushed to "hazardZones" branch